tttppp/ragl/rules.md

 4.1.7 The use of modified clients that alter core gameplay in anyway are strictly forbidden.
 Positive confirmation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

-4.1.7.1 It is explicitly allowed to use the client Punsho released with [support for dark player colors](https://github.com/OpenRA/OpenRA/pull/20721) as an alternative to release-20230225.

 4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.
 This includes players who surrender prematurely or season forfeit in order to cancel their earlier results.

 4.1.9 Rules from the OpenRA Competitive server also apply to in-game chat and player names - don't be a dick.
 Failure to comply with this rule will result in disqualification.